-Brewpubs, at its cost, is required to cause the Property to comply with all applicable laws and its use of the Property must comply with all applicable laws, including laws related to hazardous substances.
-Brewpubs must complete all repairs and maintenance to the Property required during the term of the Lease.
-Other than completion of the initial development of the Project, the Company has no obligation to repair, alter, or improve the Property during the Lease term.
+Brewpubs Master Tenant, at its cost, is required to cause the Property to comply with all applicable laws and its use of the Property must comply with all applicable laws, including laws related to hazardous substances.
+Brewpubs Master Tenant must complete all repairs and maintenance todesirable, necessary, or customary for the first class operation of the Property required during the term of the Lease.
+Other than completion of the initial development of the Project, the Company has no obligation under the Lease to repair, alter, or improve the Property during the Lease term.

-In addition to base rent, Brewpubs is required to pay when due all taxes and assessments for the Property from the date the Lease is signed (which will be earlier than the Lease commencement date) through the entire Lease term, and must pay all utility charges incurred during the Lease term.
+In addition to the prepaid rent and base rent, Brewpubs Master Tenant is required to pay when due all taxes and assessments for the Property from the date the Lease is signed (which will be earlier than the Lease commencement date) through the entire imposed during the Lease term, and must pay all utility charges incurred during the Lease term.

-As noted above, Brewpubs is required under the Lease to bear Project construction costs to the extent those costs exceed the available proceeds of the construction loan, this offering, and any tax credit equity raised.
+As noted above, Brewpubs DAP is required under the Lease to bear Project construction costs to the extent those costs exceed the available proceeds of the construction loan, this offering, and any tax credit equity raised.
 Brewpubs is permitted under the Lease to take depreciation expense for that portion, if any, of construction costs that it funds.